mxcl/xcodebuild/README.md

 wizard and your CI will stop breaking every few months
 * You probably don’t need to specify project or scheme since we aren’t tedious if possible

+# Continuous Resilience

+* Use `macos-latest` and trust this action to always work
+  * This because GitHub deprecate old environments, so if you want your CI to continue to work in 5 years you need to use `latest`
+* Set up a scheduled job for your CI for at least once a week
+  * This way you’ll be notified if a new version of something (like Xcode) causes breakage in your builds